gabriel-ferreras/ChipSeqPipeline/README.md

   14. Emap plot of enriched celullar component GO terms, generated by *emapplot()*.
   15. Go plot of enriched celullar component GO terms, generated by *goplot()*.
   11. Bar plot of enriched KEGG terms, generated by *batplot()*, showing 10 categories.
-  12. Dot plot of enriched KEGG GO terms, generated by *dotplot()*, showing 10 categories.
+  12. Dot plot of enriched KEGG terms, generated by *dotplot()*, showing 10 categories.

 However, it must be taken into account that these plots will only be generated if at least 1 (or 2 for the case of emap and go plots) enriched term, either GO or KEGG, is found.